Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Johnston, IA

-Typically, you should have your HVAC system inspected twice a year.
-After that inspection, your HVAC technician will tell you what, if any, services are required.
-You should also call a technician if you start to notice any issues, like strange noises, leaks, or unusual smells.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected twice annually.
+Following an inspection, your technician will tell you what services are needed.
+You should also call a technician if you notice new issues such as strange noises, unusual smells, or leaks.
+If your system has ductwork, it should be inspected every few years.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
 During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at a time.
 You might also consider purchasing a smart thermostat.

 There are several ways you can make your HVAC system more energy-efficient: